MeTaNa-Nima/elementor-xaddons/readme.txt

 Here is a short description of the plugin.
 This should be no more than 150 characters.
 No markup here.

 Nothing Special, just a widget that contains subHeader, Header (title) and Text with manyu useful styleing controls which I think elementor needed to have.

+Planned Widgets:
+- add edit post btn (dynamic url via ID) if user is logged in as admin or has access to edit.
+- add img and icon, and more controls for widget.
+- add NOTICE/WARNING to not remove this addon in admin